-In 2002, HHS granted us funding through the National Aging Services Caregiver Grantprogram to allow us to expand into public television and various print publications along with our radio program.
+In 2002, HHS granted us funding through the National Aging Services Caregiver Grant program to allow us to expand into public television and various publications along with our radio program.
 The Rose Community Foundation provided additional funding through their community grant program to aid in our multimedia growth.
-The expansion into public television featured fifteen programs on caregiving your elderly loved one and was hosted by Sue.
-The broadcasts promoted best practices in eldercare and provided useful and necessary information for the family caregiver.
-The grants were managed by Healthy Aging Today, a 501(c)(3) nonprofit and I served as the organization's executive director for the two year grant period.
+The expansion into public television featured fifteen programs on caregiving your elderly loved one that I produced and was hosted by Sue.
+The broadcasts promoted best practices in eldercare and provided useful information for the family caregiver.
+The grants were managed by Healthy Aging Today, a 501(c)(3) nonprofit and I served as the organization's executive director for the two-year grant period.

-During this period, I produced a local PBS special, Fighting Breast Cancer, A Personal Story, broadcast in October 2002 on KBDI-12 PBS, as their feature broadcast for Breast Cancer Awareness Month.
+During this period, Sue and I produced a local PBS special, Fighting Breast Cancer, A Personal Story, broadcast in October 2002 on KBDI-12 PBS (now CPT PBS 12), as their feature broadcast for Breast Cancer Awareness Month.
 Sue was both the broadcast journalist and the breast cancer survivor.
-The Susan G Komen Foundation was a major collaborator and Porter Adventist Hospital, where Sue received her cancer treatment, was a major funder for the project.
+The Susan G Komen Foundation was a collaborator and Porter Adventist Hospital, where Sue received her cancer treatment, was a major funder for the project.
 The Centers for Medicare and Medicaid Services (CMS) also provided funding.
-Sue's doctors and healthcare providers were interviewed on camera, as the viewer was shown the process from breast cancer diagnosis, followed by surgery, radiation, chemotherapy and finally with aftercare, in Sue's battle with the disease.
-Although it's been 20 years since the original broadcast, the program still has relevance in showing possitive outcomes with early detection and treatment of breast cancer.
+Sue's doctors and healthcare providers were interviewed on camera, as the viewer was shown the process from breast cancer diagnosis, followed by surgery, radiation, chemotherapy and finally with aftercare, in the battle with the disease.
+Fortunately, Sue has been cancer free going forward.
+Although it's been twenty years since the original broadcast, the program still has relevance in showing positive outcomes with early detection and treatment of breast cancer.
 I encourage everyone to view and share this program with your network.
-It can be life saving.
+It can be lifesaving.